chrisgrieser/pdf-annotation-extractor-alfred/README.md

 <!-- /MarkdownTOC -->

 ## How to Use
 - Use the **hotkey** to trigger the Annotation Extraction of the frontmost document of Preview or PDF Expert.
-In case Finder is the frontmost app, the currently selected pdf file will be used.
+In case Finder is the frontmost app, the currently selected PDF file will be used.
 - **Automatic Page Number Identification**: the *correct* page numbers will automatically be determined from your BibTeX-Library and inserted into the references.
 If the page number cannot be determined, the PDF will be scanned for a DOI to query the correct page numbers.
 If this fails as well, you will be asked to enter the **first** page number of your PDF, e.g. with `Nature 20(41): 103-145` you have to enter `103`.
 - use the Alfred keyword `aconf` to for configuration of this workflow
   -  the output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
 When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.